sanbox-irl/tween/README.md

 ## Breaking Changes

-This crate follows normal rules for breaking changes **except for math libraries.** We make no promises that we'll update perfectly with math libraries -- you are encouraged to make forks of this repo instead if you have version handling requirements.
+This crate follows normal rules for breaking changes **except for math libraries besides `glam`.** We make no promises that we'll update perfectly with math libraries -- you are encouraged to make forks of this repo instead if you have version handling requirements.

 ## Roadmap